Skip to main content

 Prerequisites

-• OpenAI Codex CLI installed (codex command available in PATH)
+• Codex CLI installed (codex command available in PATH)

 • A Corridor account with a team created